zxdong262/insightly-embeddable-ringcentral-phone/README.md

 ## Features

 - Click to call button
+- Click to SMS/MMS
+- Click to schedule meeting
+- Sync all/recent created contacts
+- Create new contact from call history
 - Popup caller info panel when call inbound
 - Build with custom app config
 - Show contact event from RingCentral Widgets